 Once you've bought or created your own NFT, you can send it to someone else directly from your wallet.
 If your wallet has an NFT section, you can simply select any of your NFTs and click the option to send it (Trust Wallet and MetaMask offer this feature).

-Note that the recipient of your NFT will have to provide you their correct deposit address for the type of token you have.
+Note that the recipient of your NFT will have to provide the correct deposit address for the type of token you have.
 If you have an ERC-721 NFT on the Ethereum network, the recipient should send you their Ethereum ERC-721 deposit address from their wallet.

 Can I share NFT ownership and sale proceeds with others?